odys-z/x-visual/examples/README.md

     google-chrome --allow-file-access-from-files --allow-file-access --allow-cross-origin-auth-prompt
 ```

-# The Sample Application
+# The Sample Applications

+Sample Applications based on x-visual must keeping [ECS](https://en.wikipedia.org/wiki/Entity_component_system)
+pattern in mind - essentially x-visual is inspired by this ideal.

+## Cube

-The application has the following structure:
+The Cube Sample application has the following structure:

 - App (app.js), the application main entry;
 - Business logics (business.js), which has some data to be showed;